OPMDG/check_pgactivity/README.rst

  This service uses the status file (see \ ``--status-file``\  parameter).

- Perfdata contains differentials of pg_stat_bgwriter counters since last call.
+ Perfdata contains the difference from the \ ``pg_stat_bgwriter``\  counters since last execution.

- Critical and Warning thresholds are optionnal.
-If set, they only accept a percentage.
+ Critical and Warning thresholds are optional.
+If set, they \ *only*\  accept a percentage.

 \ **archive_folder**\

- Check if all archived WAL exist between the oldest and the latest WAL in the archive folder and make sure they are 16MB.
+ Check if all archived WALs exist between the oldest and the latest WAL in the archive folder and make sure they are 16MB.
 The given folder must have archived files from ONE cluster.
-The version of PostgreSQL that created the archives is only checked on the last one for speed consideration.
+The version of PostgreSQL that created the archives is only checked on the last one, for performance consideration.

  This service requires the argument \ ``--path``\  on the command line to specify the archive folder path to check.

- Optionnal argument \ ``--ignore-wal-size``\  allows to NOT check the WAL size.
-Usefull if your archived WALs are compressed.
+ Optional argument \ ``--ignore-wal-size``\  skips the WAL size check.
+This is useful if your archived WALs are compressed.
 Default behaviour is to check the WALs size.

- Optionnal argument \ ``--suffix``\  allows you define the prefix of your archived WALs.
-Usefull if they are compressed with an extension (eg. .gz, .bz2, ...).
+ Optional argument \ ``--suffix``\  allows you define the prefix of your archived WALs.
+Useful if they are compressed with an extension (eg. .gz, .bz2, ...).
  Default is no suffix.

- Perfdata contains the number of WAL archived and the age of the latest one.
+ Perfdata contains the number of WALs archived and the age of the most recent one.

  Critical and Warning define the max age of the latest archived WAL as an interval (eg. 5m or 300s ).